April showers: what are they and why is it so rainy in April?

 But there is more to our April showers than just low pressure.
 At this time of year, the temperature of the sea is at its lowest.
 Lengthening days and warming weather result in a significant increase in daytime heating.
 And it is this disparity – between the warm land and cold sea – that causes shower clouds to form.

-So, April showers really do exist.
-It may, therefore, be a little confusing to learn that it is one of the driest months of the year.
-In 2016, the Met Office recorded 179.6mm of rainfall in January, compared to just 81.6mm in April.
-And in August of the same year, the rain gages registered 88.4mm.
-Indeed, most of the UK’s rain falls between October and January.
+April showers really do exist.
+It may, therefore, be a little confusing to learn that it is one of the driest months of the year, according to Statista.
+In 2021, Statista recorded 137.6mm of rainfall in January, compared to just 20.1mm in April.
+The second highest rainfall level was in December that year, at 115mm.

-There is a reason for all this confusion, of course.
-The answer lies in the terminology: rain and showers are not the same thing.
+The science appears to contradict the data.
+Perhaps the reason for all this confusion lies in the terminology: rain and showers are not the same thing.

-So, what is the difference rain and showers?
+What is the difference between rain and showers?

 Rain is precipitation that falls from a weather front – a boundary between two bodies of air.
 Often stretching over hundreds of miles and comprising various cloud types, these fronts result in precipitation falling over wide areas, often for many days.